BA English Literature with Foundation

 Discover how literature has shaped our view of the world, and develop core academic skills, with our BA English Literature with Foundation course.

-This four-year programme includes a foundation year that leads directly into the three-year course, providing an excellent route into a degree in English literature if you do not have the typical entry qualifications.
+This four-year programme includes a foundation year that leads directly into the three-year course.

 Literature is characterised by extraordinary richness and diversity.
 Throughout your studies, you will explore texts from across the globe, across a range of genres and periods.
 Enter lively debate with others who share your passion for literature; study authors and genres that you may already know, and discover others that may be less familiar to you.